Dinhhoangtambinh/swin_image_classification/README.md

 Detailed classification reports and visualizations are generated within the notebook.

-## Results
+## Future Work

-Sample results from a run:
-- Accuracy: 0.9330
-- Precision: 0.9278
-- Recall: 0.9203
-- F1-score: 0.9226

-Detailed classification reports and visualizations are generated within the notebook.
+- Hyperparameter tuning for improved performance.
+- Experimentation with other transformer models.
+- Additional data augmentation techniques.
+- Exploration of alternative optimization strategies.